 Our Green Team promoted the summer term active walking challenge and afterwards, they prepared the PowerPoint presentation below for our Friday achievement assembly to celebrate that our active fortnight saw a 22.2% increase in active travel.

 Active Travel - Autumn Term 2018 Ten Day Challenge

 In October 2018 we promoted the 'Ten Day Active Travel Challenge' again as a great way to get fit and healthy and to help protect the environment.
 This campaign had great impact as you can see from the Eco Council's powerpoint presentation below.
+Overall, we saw a 20% increase in active travel.
+A huge well done to Opal Class as 93% of the children travelled actively for the full 10 days of the challenge.
 Let's keep on walking to school to keep fit and help our environment!

 We offer Bikeability training to all pupils in Year 5 and Year 6 each year.
 This training is designed to give children the skills and experience to cycle safely and confidently.
 It is Cycling Proficiency for the 21st century and involves cycling in both an off-road playground environment and on roads around the vicinity of the school.
 Children enjoy cycling and of course it brings many health benefits, develops confidence and gives them independence.
 Children who have been trained are much safer and, in addition, tend to cycle more.